lsc-sde/lsc-sde/docs/Systems-Administrators-Guide/Security/Software-Tools.md

 ## Shared Services
 Users of a workspace are provided with shared resources such as [persistent storage volumes](../../Architecture/Dynamic-Compute-Resource/PVCs.md) that allows all users of a workspace to be able to access.
 This enables users to collaborate on the project.

+## Unnecessary Software
+Due to the containerised nature of the solution, each container should contain the tools necessary for the container to function as well as any prerequisites.
+At a result unnecessary software should not be included on the container images.
+When the solution is implemented software on any nodes should be also limited to what is necessary.

+## Service Accounts
+All containers should utilise non-root accounts to safeguard the container image and the kernels of the solution.

+## User Accounts
+System implementers can manage user access via keycloak itself or utilise keycloaks capabilities to interact with other identity providers to provide access.

+### Password Policies
+It is the responsibility of each system implementer to ensure password policies and practice are configured per industry standards and your organisations password policies.
+We also recommend that any default passwords are reset.